chastik/Spielplatz/WissKI How-to-Tutorials /WissKI_Readme.md

 ## Short Abstract

-This hands-on tutorial invites researchers, data stewards, and ontology enthusiasts to collaboratively engage in building FAIR, semantically enriched collections.

-Guided by the TaDiRAH taxonomy and powered by Semantic Web technologies (RDF, OWL, SPARQL, CIDOC CRM), participants will model real-world cultural heritage entities, link open data, and publish interoperable knowledge graphs.
+Guided by the [TaDiRAH](https://github.com/dhtaxonomy/TaDiRAH) taxonomy, drawing on learning objectives from the RDM Learning Objectives Matrix, and powered by Semantic Web technologies (RDF, OWL, SPARQL, CIDOC CRM), participants will model real-world cultural heritage entities, link open data, and publish interoperable knowledge graphs using [WissKI](https://wiss-ki.eu/) (Wissenschaftliche Kommunikationsinfrastruktur).

-Whether you're working on your own dataset or curious about Linked Data infrastructures—this is your opportunity to learn, experiment, and connect with peers.
+Whether you are working on your own dataset or simply curious about the WissKI Linked Data infrastructure — this is your opportunity to learn, experiment, and connect with peers.

 ## Target Group